Overview

 Chronic widespread pain (CWP) is a nociplastic pain phenotype defined by persistent (≥3 months) pain affecting multiple body regions, with high comorbidity with fatigue, sleep disturbance, mood symptoms and functional impairment.
 The pooled global prevalence is ~10% (women>men), with higher rates in lower-HDI settings.
 CWP is recognised in ICD-11 within the chronic primary pain family (fibromyalgia is included).

-Major complications include work disability, reduced quality of life and increased all-cause mortality—largely mediated by adverse lifestyle factors—highlighting the need for person-centred, non-drug first care.
+Major complications include work disability, reduced quality of life and increased all-cause mortality—largely mediated by adverse lifestyle factors—highlighting the need for person-centered, non-drug first care.

 Definition